Dual Role for Heterogeneity in Dynamic Fracture

+The framework developed above may be used to explore \ik{irreversible crack dynamics.
+When} $V\sim\mathcal{O}(\partial_t f)$ local front arrests $V_\perp =0$ have a significant role.
+By transforming $\widehat{G}$ into the time domain and allowing only $V_\perp\geq 0$, fronts may be numerically evolved in time to determine the corrections to the dissipation at finite crack speed.
+The investigation may be extended to the depinning transition, where $G\sim\Gamma_0(V=0)$, for which tools from the theory of critical phenomena are necessary.

-The dominance of front waves when $\psi\ll 1$ raises questions about nonlinear wave-wave interactions.
-Since $P_2(s_{FW})\neq 0$~\cite{kolvinComprehensiveStudyNonlinear2024} waves have a non-zero contribution to $G$ at the 2\textsuperscript{nd}-order.
-Resonant wave interactions may then contribute to $G$ in the 1\textsuperscript{st}-order in $D$ and populate small wavelengths in the SSF~(Fig.~\ref{fig3}A).
-How would the interactions translate into dissipation is an open question.
+\phantom{The dominance of front waves when $\psi\ll 1$ gives rise to nonlinear wave-wave interactions.
+Since $P_2(c_f)\neq 0$~\cite{kolvinComprehensiveStudyNonlinear2024a} waves have a non-zero contribution to $G$ at the second order.
+When $\psi\lesssim D$, resonant wave interactions dominate the \textit{first} order terms and populate small wavelengths in $S_k$~(Fig.~\ref{fig3}A).
+Possibly, the hierarchy in Eqs.~(\ref{perturbation_hierarchy}) will be replaced then with a self-consistent scheme for the wave amplitudes, as in wave turbulence.}